University of Sheffield: International faculty

-The University previously had an international faculty, CITY College, located in Thessaloniki, the second largest city of Greece.
-This was the only faculty operating outside the UK.
-The faculty was established in 1989 in order to bridge the UK with the Southeast and Eastern Europe.
-It is a private legal entity operating as CITY College according to the local law in Greece.
-The International Faculty consists of four departments, namely Business Administration and Economics, Psychology, Computer Science and English Studies.
-These departments are housed in the L. Sofou Building and the Strategakis Building, two buildings in close proximity in Thessaloniki city centre.
-The faculty also operates the South East European Research Centre (SEERC), a multidisciplinary research centre established in 2003.
+The University previously had an international faculty known as CITY College, located in Thessaloniki, Greece.
+It was established in 1989 and was a separate, private legal entity established under Greek law.
+The International Faculty was organised into four departments (business administration and economics, psychology, computer science, and english studies).
+The faculty also operated the South East European Research Centre, a multidisciplinary research centre established in 2003.

 In 2024, the University ended their partnership with CITY College, which became part of the University of York.